DudeThatsErin/MacNPCSetup/README.md

 For both Windows and Mac I use custom screenshotting tools as the built-in options do not offer as many features.
 You can use them if you want but these options give you more features.

 ### MacOS
-I use [CleanShot X](https://cleanshot.com) as it provides 1GB of storage, ability to copy screenshots to your keyboard and more.
-It works very similarly to the iOS Screenshot tool.
-It is a paid app though the $29.99 USD price of the lifetime purchase that comes with 1 year of updates (you can renew after that year) is a fantastic price.

-I don't need to upload my screenshots to the cloud frequently, so I can't justify the monthly/yearly subscription cost.
+I use the built-in screenshotting tool.
+I used to use [Clean Shot X](https://cleanshot.com/) but I couldn't justify the cost (even for the $30 lifetime) when the built-in options for Mac are good enough.

 ### Windows
 I use [ShareX](https://getsharex.com) to take screenshots.
 It also works just like the iOS Screenshot tool.
 I prefer the way the iOS Screenshot tool works (if you can't tell) as you don't have to download screenshots that you don't need for longer than 2 seconds that just take up needless space on your storage.

+The **only** reason why I don't use the built-in tool is because ShareX is free.
+It doesn't do much that I can't do with the Clipping Tool.

 ## Task Management
 I alternate between [Todoist](https://todoist.com) and [Things 3](https://culteredcode.com).
 Things 3 is a great app but it has shortcomings.
 I talk about them on my website, [App Seeker](https://appseeker.org).
-You can go through to read about each of them.
+You can go through to App Seeker to read about each of them.

 ## Quick Launching
-This only applies to Mac because Windows already has a "Quick Launcher" with the search built into the start bar.

-The built-in spotlight search is a bit slow and doesn't have as many features as the search I use to replace it.
+This only applies to Mac because Windows already has a "Quick Launcher" with the search built into the start bar, though it isn't anywhere near as good as Spotlight on Apple devices.
+Though the built-in spotlight search is a bit slow and doesn't have as many features as the search I use to replace it.

 There are 2 options you can use.
 [Alfred](https://www.alfredapp.com) and [Raycast](https://raycast.com).